Leopold, Missouri

 Leopold is an unincorporated community in eastern Bollinger County in Southeast Missouri, United States.
 It is located on Missouri Route N, approximately four miles southeast of Marble Hill.
 The community consists of roughly 65 residents and has one of the smallest public school districts in the state of Missouri.
-Heavily Roman Catholic and of Dutch-German descent, the community is one of the most affluent in Southeast Missouri.

 Leopold is part of the Cape Girardeau–Jackson, MO-IL Metropolitan Statistical Area.

 History of Leopold

 In 1856, Reverend John van Luytelaar established Vinemount, Missouri.
 Rev. John and 12 other families went looking for farm land.
 Among the families who made the trip included Clement Beel, John Debrock, Herman Elfrink, Jacob Holweg, Arnold Jansen, F. Meyer, A. Rickhoff, John Scharenborg, J. G. Sonderen, J.W.
 Tuling, and Wm.
 Wardracker.
 Wm.
 Wardracker was unable to make the pioneer life and left back for Cincinnati after two years of living here.

 These families traveled down the Ohio River and up the Mississippi River by boat to Cape Girardeau and then found the community of Vinemount.
 Other families followed them and the community was starting to unfold.

 In 1894 the first post office was built to serve the town of Vinemount.
 In the process of building the post office, they realized there was already a post office in Missouri by the name of Vinemount.
 This was when a name change was in order.
 The people then decided on the name of "Leopolis" (City of Leo), in honor of the Pope.
 This name was rejected and the present name, Leopold, was then proposed and accepted.

 The first postmaster at Leopold was John Hahn.
 He would pick up the mail at church from Mr. Gerhard Luebbers and distribute it to the townspeople.
 When Elmer Nenninger became the postmaster in 1953, the post office was moved to its present location at the corner of Highway N and Main Street.